Configuration in the web interface

 # Configuring an HTTPS Connection

-To enable access to the control panel via HTTPS, navigate to :
+To enable access to the control panel via HTTPS, go to the section:

-If necessary, you can set an HTTPS port in the web interface different from the standard 443.
-Specify it on the tab and click the Apply button below.
+If necessary, you can set the HTTPS port in the web interface to something other than the standard 443.
+Specify it in the tab and then click the Apply button below.

 There are three ways to generate a certificate file: